isomerpages/moe-temaseksec/_events/Gallery of Events/Temasek MagicLand 2025.md

 <p>Temasek MagicLand was an incredible success!</p>
 <p>This carnival is a celebration of Temasek Primary School and Temasek Secondary
 School's 45th anniversary!</p>
-<p>With your donations, we have supported President's Challenge and supported
+<p>With your donations, we have supported President's Challenge that helps
 more than 50 charities!</p>
 <p>Temasekians came together to plan and organise numerous carnival games
 and activities as well as giving visitors incredible snack and food offerings!</p>